jlinto10/durins-day-forecaster/README.md

-# Durin's Day Forecaster (WIP)
+# Durin's Day Forecaster

-An extremely useful tool that will discover the exact day of Durin's day this year (or any year).
-Currently a work in progress (accuracy is still questionable at the moment).
-It turns out that the dwarvish holiday is not very easy to predict, and there are many interpretations of when durin's day will happen.
+An extremely useful tool that will predict Durin's day this year (or any year).

+It turns out that Tolkien never created a dwarvish calendar.
+However, we do know that the first day of winter according to the dwarves is November 1st.
+We also know that it's the last moon of autumn where the sun and the moon can both be seen in the sky.
+Unfortunately, calculating the latter can be very difficult to predict so most Tolkien fans settle for the last new moon of Autumn (dwarvish Autumn that is).

 ### Usage